Why Contingent Workers Could Be the Competitive Edge You Need

 Control & Oversight

 There’s a simple way to visualize the difference.
 With a contingent worker, you can dictate what they do but not how they do it.
-You don’t have control over the hours they work or when you can speak to them.
+You don’t have full control over the hours they work or when you can speak to them.
 You also don’t have the power to define the processes they use to complete a project.
 This won’t necessarily impact the quality of work provided.
-Lacking that control, though, can prove a challenge for some managers and owners.
+Lacking that control, though, can prove a challenge for some managers and business leaders.

 Screening & Trust

 One of the advantages of contingent workers is the speed at which you can get them on board.
 Starting a project with a contractor often takes far less time than hiring a full-time worker.
-That can, however, distract a firm from correctly screening the people with whom they work.
-Overlooking the screening process can cause significant problems.
+That can, however, distract a company from correctly screening the people with whom they work.

 Legality